nightspirit/redis-sockjs-chat/README.md

   };
 ```

 As you can see when the event been triggered, I simply use switch/case to call corresponding handler.
-And we define those handler like this.
+And we define those handlers like this.

 ```javascript
 // sock event